Trace-Based Java Testing: Deterministic Verification without Mocks

 Step 1: Capture Execution

 Open your application and perform typical operations.
-BitDive runs in the background, capturing the full execution context: method calls, SQL queries, dependency interactions.
+BitDive runs in the background, capturing the full execution context: method calls, SQL queries, dependency interactions, and API responses.

 After using the application, open the BitDive workspace.
 You'll see all microservices that participated in your actions, along with infrastructure dependencies like databases and message brokers.